Building a Librarian with the Agent Kit

 Pretty cool, right?!

 As a final touch, let's add comments.
-Comments are nodes that don't do anything: they are just there to display text on the board.
+Comments are components that don't do anything: they are just there to display text on the board.
 When playing with boards, they can be quite useful to both explain what happens on the board for others -- and for future selves.

 After all the comments have been added and emoji carefully selected, here's our final board: